| Design and the Anthropic Principle

 earth.
 Less solar energy is absorbed thereby lowering the surface

-temperature which in turn creates more snow and ice.
+temperature which in turn creates more snow and ice. e.
+The average number of planets per star is

 still largely unknown.
 The latest research suggests that only bachelor stars